Notes on the Geography of Hungary: Pest of the Habsburgs

-Here we are, on Castle Hill, on the Buda side of Budapest.
-Paddle into the distance and you'll eventually come to Bratislava, Vienna, and Linz before arriving--800 miles from here--in the Black Forest headwaters of the river.
+Here we are on Castle Hill, on the Buda side of Budapest.
+Paddle into the distance and you'll eventually arrive at Bratislava, Vienna, Linz, and, 800 miles from here, in the Black Forest headwaters of the river.
 What?
 You need to be told that it's the Danube?
 Oh, I forgot, we don't do geography any more.
 And while we're at it, I suppose I should say that the name Budapest was bestowed on this place in 1872.
-Until then it had been Buda on this side and Pest (better, Pesht)on the other.
+Until then it had been Buda on this side and Pest (better, Pesht) on the other.

 See that nice dome over there?

-We've just turned a bit.
+We've just turned the camera downstream a bit.
 The bridge is a post-war reconstruction of the city's first bridge, the so-called Chain Bridge of 1849.
 (The Germans blew all the bridges on their way out of town.)
 The dome belongs to St. Stephen's Church, named for Hungary's first Christian king (975-1038).
 Baedeker, never in doubt, says of the district here and just upstream that "the finest part of the town on the left bank is that adjoining the Danube, with the House of Parliament and other handsome buildings."
 He especially praises "the Francis Joseph Quay (Ferencz-Jozsef Rakpart)."
-The name has changed, as have those of most things here of Germanic origin.
+The name has changed, as have those of most things here built by the Germansn.
 Now it's the Pesti Also Rakpart, or Lower Pest rampart.

 See that building right at the end of the bridge?